-Voices from Developing Countries was established by Dr. Michelle Kalamandeen, a Remote Sensing & Systematic Conservation Planning Scientist from Guyana, South America.
+Voices from Developing Countries was established by Dr. Michelle Kalamandeen, a Remote Sensing & Conservation Scientist from Guyana, South America.

 We live in a complex and diverse world, made up of hundreds of nationalities, thousands of languages and countless traditions.
 Conditions and circumstances differ enormously from country to country, in ways that aren’t easy to codify or understand – conditions not just of economic development, but of character, physical geography, educational norms, language, and culture.
 In this sense, context matters!